PaloAltoNetworks/c2c_summit_lab/lab-guide.md

 #### Mitre ATT&CK Matrix

 Exampli Corp has adopted Prisma Cloud and maintained consistent visibility on their applications.
 But seeing your resources does not make them immune to incidents during runtime.
-By using the Mirtre ATT&CK Matrix the Exampli Corp Security team gets analysis of potential threats to their applications mapped against the Mitre standard.
+By using the Mitre ATT&CK Matrix the Exampli Corp Security team gets analysis of potential threats to their applications mapped against the Mitre standard.

 1. Let's begin by navigating to **Monitor -> Monitor -> ATT&CK**.
 On this screen we can see an interactive view of the attack framework organizing the different observed findings with associated attack methods.